-Very only on in my life and career, I bought into the hype about mentors.
-“Everyone should have a mentor” was the catch-cry and it remains so.
+Very early on in my life and career, I bought into the hype about mentors.
+“Everyone should have a mentor”, was the catch-cry and it remains so.
 My experience with mentors, however, has been patchy, to say the least.
-Frankly, I don’t think would-be-mentors have any idea of how to do it.
+Frankly, I don’t think would-be-mentors have any idea how to do it.
 What is mentoring anyway?

 Those who would be mentored need to take matters into their own hands.

 A guy named Charlie Beacham was my first mentor at Ford.
 He taught me the importance of the dealers, and he rubbed my nose in the retail business.